netxms/netxms-doc/admin/concepts.rst

      -
    * - Service Root
      - Abstract object representing root of your infrastructure service tree.
        System can have only one object of this class.
+After system installation it is named "Infrastructure Services".
      - - Cluster
+       - Chassis
        - Condition
        - Container
-       - Mobile Device
        - Node
+       - Sensor
        - Subnet
        - Rack
    * - Container
-     - Grouping object which can contain nodes, subnets, clusters, conditions, or other containers.
+     - Grouping object which can contain any type of objects that Service Root can contain.
 With help of container objects you can build object's tree which represents logical hierarchy of IT services in your organization.
      - - Cluster
+       - Chassis
        - Condition
        - Container
-       - Mobile Device
        - Node
+       - Sensor
        - Subnet
        - Rack
+   * - Cluster
+     - Object representing cluster consisting of two or more nodes.
+See :ref:`Cluster monitoring<cluster-monitoring>` for more information.
+     - - Node
+   * - Rack
+     - Object representing a rack.
+It has the same purpose as container, but allows to configure visual representation of equipment installed in a rack.
+     - - Node
+       - Chassis
+   * - Chassis
+     - Object representing a chassis, e.g. a blade server enclosure.
+Chassis can be configured as a part of a rack.
+     - - Node
    * - Condition
      - Object representing complicated condition – like "cpu on node1 is overloaded and node2 is down for more than 10 minutes".
 Conditions may